Horses in the United States: Statistics

-In 1912, the United States and Russia held the most horses in the world, with the U.S. having the second-highest number.
+In 1912, Russia held the most horses in the world, with the U.S. having the second-highest number.
 There were an estimated 20 million horses in March 1915 in the United States.
 But as increased mechanization reduced the need for horses as working animals, populations declined.
 A USDA census in 1959 showed the horse population had dropped to 4.5 million.
 Numbers began to rebound somewhat, and by 1968 there were about 7 million horses, mostly used for riding.
-In 2005, there were about 9 million horses.
+In 2023, there were about 6.65 million horses.

 In 2013, the Bureau of Land Management (BLM) estimated there were about 82,000 feral horses in the United States under the supervision of the BLM on federal lands in the west.
 Additional feral horse populations exist elsewhere in the United States, especially on several islands off the Atlantic coast, where the National Park Service oversees populations of the Banker horse in North Carolina, the Cumberland Island horse in Georgia, and the horses on the Maryland side of Assateague Island, home to the Chincoteague pony.
 In Canada, a similar Atlantic population is the Sable Island horse of Nova Scotia.